-- Redundancy: There are extra positions or services that are unnecessary to operate the business.
+- Redundancy: Some extra positions or services are unnecessary to operate the business.

 - Closing or cessation of business operations: There is a decision by the management to close or cease operations.

-- Disease: The employee is suffering from an incurable disease and continued employment is detrimental to his/her health and to the health of other employees.
+- Disease: The employee suffers from an incurable illness, and continued employment is detrimental to his/her health and other employees’ health.

 The Supreme Court Decisions provide for the following authorized causes:

 - Reinstatement is no longer possible: It is already impossible for a dismissed employee to retain his/her previous position because of the cessation of business, or the position no longer exists, and there is no other role to which he/she can be assigned.